mozilla/fxa/docs/dev-process.md

 We identify any items that are in danger of not being completed this train, and ensure we either have a plan for completing them, or take them off the train.

+Minutes are emailed to [dev-fxacct@mozilla.org](https://mail.mozilla.org/pipermail/dev-fxacct/)

+### Thursdays at 12:00:

+This is our weekly product meeting, where we review the status of features currently being developed, and the metrics from features currently being shipped.

+Minutes are private and are emailed to [fxa-staff@mozilla.com](https://groups.google.com/a/mozilla.com/forum/#!forum/fxa-staff)

 ## Code Review